 Our outreach programs reach more than 20,000 children/adults each year through in-and-after school dance classes.
-Many of these programs partner with The Boys and Girls Clubs of the Upstate, Spartanburg School Districts 1 and 7, The City of Spartanburg parks and recreational centers, retirement/nursing homes and assisted living centers to name a few.
+Many of these programs partner with The Boys and Girls Clubs of the Upstate, Spartanburg School Districts 1, 6 and 7, The City of Spartanburg Parks and Recreational Centers, Parkinson's, retirement/nursing homes and assisted living centers to name a few.

 POINTE SHOE FUND

 This fund supports the high cost of pointe shoes for our professional company.
-One dancer could use approximately 10 pairs of pointe shoes at a cost of $100 per season.
+One dancer can use approximately 15 pairs of pointe shoes at a cost of $100 per season.

 DANCERS’ CIRCLE SOCIETY

 Past and present dancers, Board Members, volunteers, teachers and families have all played an integral and critcal part to our present programming.
 A gift made in honor/memory of a loved one shows continued support of our mission.
-Names will appear in the program, monthly newsletter and on plaque outside our office.
+Names will appear in each season's program.